 Park Hyatt Tokyo combines the signature luxury the chain is known for with a local flavor.
 Despite being located right in the center of chaotic Shinjuku, the hotel offers a soothing atmosphere of calm.
 Sitting in the Club on the 52nd floor or taking a dip in the indoor pool, you can admire Tokyo’s skyline and a beautiful view of Mount Fuji.

 The rooms and suites are equally serene.
-With Hokkaido wood paneling, Egyptian cotton sheets and an impressive art collection, the interiors at the Hyatt are tastefully luxurious.
-The most indulgent are the Presidential Suite (with sauna and spa tub) and Tokyo Suite (equipped with a grand piano and a library), but you’ll feel spoiled in the regular rooms as well.
+With Hokkaido wood paneling, Egyptian cotton sheets, and an impressive art collection, the interiors at the Hyatt are tastefully luxurious.
+The most indulgent is the Presidential Suite (with sauna and spa tub) and the Tokyo Suite (equipped with a grand piano and a library), but you’ll feel spoiled in the regular rooms as well.

-Conveniently located in Tokyo's business and entertainment district, Park Hyatt Tokyo is within walking distance to Shinjuku Station and a number of department stores.
-And you certainly won’t go thirsty with Golden Gai, a bar street with over 270 bars, just round the corner.
+Conveniently located in Tokyo's business and entertainment district, Park Hyatt Tokyo is within walking distance to Shinjuku Station and several department stores.
+And you certainly won’t go thirsty with Golden Gai, a bar street with over 270 bars, just around the corner.